Curriculum Statement 2017

 Curriculum Provision at Great Kimble Church of England Primary School

-Our curriculum is underpinned by the National Curriculum (2014).
+Our curriculum is underpinned by the National Curriculum.
 Staff and Governors at Great Kimble School are passionately committed to sharing the joy of learning and to ensure that all children have a wonderful start to their school life.
+The school motto Love, Learn, Live was chosen by the children and we hope encompasses this aim.
 The school judges its curriculum to be outstanding, as it takes into account what the children would like to learn.
 A variety of methods are used to ensure the curriculum is imaginative, including special weeks, visits and visitors.
 We strongly believe that our exciting curriculum leads to high academic achievements as well as excellent behaviour, attendance and attitudes to learning.

 We place a strong emphasis on the development of the basic skills necessary to be confident independent learners.
 The values of Forgiveness, Respect, Thankfulness and Endurance underpin all that we do.
 Additionally staff and governors have agreed specific curriculum drivers as follows: